gopendrajangir/WeatherApp/README.md

 - 🔍 **Search Functionality**
   Search for weather data by typing in the search bar.

-- 📍 **Default Location Display**
+- 📍 **Predefined Locations**
-  Automatically displays weather for your default location on app launch.
+  Displays a list of predefined locations on app launch for quick access.

 - 📴 **Offline Support**
   When offline, the app shows the last fetched weather data so you're never left in the dark.